SkyLined/Kill/README.md

     * Killing process with id 1000
     - Cannot terminate process 1000 (error 00000005).

-If all processes are successfully terminated, kill will return success:
+If all processes was already terminated, or successfully terminated, kill will report this:

     H:\dev\Kill\bin>Kill_x64.exe --pids 1000 1002
     * Killing process with id 1000
-    + Terminated process 1000.
+    * Process 1000 was already terminated.
     * Killing process with id 1002
     + Terminated process 1002.

 Kill will terminate as soon as it encounters an error.
 This means that if you are attempting to kill multiple processes, Kill may not attempt to terminate all of them if there is an error.

 Errorlevel
 ----------